nfdi4plants/arc-wr-ro-crate-profile/profile/arc_wr_ro_crate.md

 ## Profile Requirements

-This section describes the specifications for other Profiles that are used in the CWL RO-Crate Profile and deviate from their original specifications.
+This section describes the specifications for other Profiles that are used in the Workflow Run RO-Crate Profile and deviate from their original specifications.

 ### ComputationalWorkflow | SoftwareSourceCode | Text | LabProtocol